substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

-This PR introduces a new kind of VRF called bandersnatch-vrfs, which can operate as a classical VRF or as a ring VRF.
+This PR introduces a new kind of VRF called _bandersnatch-vrfs_, which can operate as a classical VRF or as a ring VRF.
 The code has been partially extracted from the Sassafras PR and is still an experimental feature.
 There are open points regarding dependencies on bandersnatch-vrfs, fflonk, and ring-proof.
-This PR is a step towards another PR in the substrate repository and supersedes two other PRs in the paritytech/substrate repository.
-It also has companion PRs in the polkadot and cumulus repositories.

 ---